Selenium Java SDK

 evAnalyze(options)

 Scans the current page and returns a list of accessibility issues.
+This is the recommended method for static page analysis.

 Note: This method is not supported if evStart() is already running.